Just 3 spots left, book now before we sell out!

-Svalbard Ski and Sail 2019: our backcountry ski touring and sailing expedition takes place along the west coast of Spitsbergen this May.
-The Svalbard archipelago of over 60 mostly unpopulated islands is located fully two thousand kilometers north of the north coast of Norway.
-It is a wild and remote place, and at a latitude of greater than 79º it is level with Canada's Ellesmere Island, or the northernmost end of Greenland.
-A Ski and Sail expedition in Svalbard is a journey into one of the most unique and surreal ski touring destinations int he world.
+Backcountry ski touring and sailing expedition along the west coast of Spitsbergen, 1000 km from Norway and 1200 km from the North Pole.
+The Svalbard archipelago of over 60 mostly unpopulated islands is a wild and remote place, and at a latitude of greater than 79º it is level with Canada's Ellesmere Island, or the northernmost end of Greenland.
+Our 2019 Ski and Sail expedition in Svalbard is a journey into one of the most unique and surreal ski touring destinations in the world with its juxtaposition of sea, mountain, and arctic environment.
 Yet, it is surprisingly easy to access, with three-times daily airline flights into the modern airport at Longyearbyen.

-The west coast of Spitsbergen is protected by a long, thin island called Pris Karls Vorland, which protects an inner channel and allows straightforward sea access to dozens of fjords.
-Each fjord harbours countless ski peaks rising 500 to 1000 m out of the sea, and many offer outstanding ski touring opportunities.
+The west coast of Spitsbergen is protected by a long, thin island called Prins Karls Vorland, which protects an inner channel and allows straightforward sea access to dozens of fjords.
+The fjords harbour countless peaks rising 500 to 1000 m out of the sea, and offer outstanding ski touring opportunities.
+It is a land perfectly designed for skiing.
 Gaining access to these beautiful glaciated peaks is only possible by boat, as helicopter skiing is strictly forbidden in Svalbard.
 And a good thing, too: a sailing yacht is really the best way to visit this country, a tradition that has existed since whaling boats first made use of the area over 200 years ago.
-The Noordelicht, which we have chartered for this trip, is also the best boat around for the job.
-Not too bit, not too small, it provides exceptional comfort with the classy lines of a gaff-rigged schooner.
+The s/v Noordelicht, which we have chartered for this trip, is also the best boat around for the job.
+At almost 50 m (150 ft) long it's comfortable and stable and provides exceptional luxury with the classy lines of a gaff-rigged schooner.

 Dates: Sunday, May 19 to Wednesday, May 29, 2019